cs1302uga/cs1302-ce15/README.md

    In your notes, answer the following:

    1. What is the complete signature for this method?
-   1. What is the datatype and role of each method parameter?
+   1. What is the datatype and purpose/role of each method parameter?
    1. Suppose you want to parameterize `T` (i.e., replace it with some specific type).
       What requirement must that type satisfy?